peter-wangxu/persist-queue/README.rst

 While *queuelib* and *python-pqueue* cannot fulfil all of above.
 After some try, I found it's hard to achieve based on their current implementation without huge code change. this is the motivation to start this project.

-*persist-queue* use *pickle* object serialization module to support object instances.
+By default, *persist-queue* use *pickle* object serialization module to support object instances.
 Most built-in type, like `int`, `dict`, `list` are able to be persisted by `persist-queue` directly, to support customized objects, please refer to `Pickling and unpickling extension types(Python2) <https://docs.python.org/2/library/pickle.html#pickling-and-unpickling-normal-class-instances>`_ and `Pickling Class Instances(Python3) <https://docs.python.org/3/library/pickle.html#pickling-class-instances>`_